What is Marmalade?

-How much can I cash-in?
+How much can I get paid early?

-Your initial cash-in limit is calculated relative to the size of your business.
+Your initial early payment limit is calculated relative to the size of your business.
 It is designed to enable usage of the Marmalade product while we get to know each other.
 As we better understand your cash-in needs over time, your limit will be regularly reviewed to ensure we support your business fully.

-Can I request a higher cash-in limit?
+Can I request a higher early payment limit?

-How soon are invoices available to Cash-in?
+How soon are invoices available to receive early payment?

 How does invoice eligibility work?